 dpineschi [at] jessup [dot] edu

 David Pineschi has been working in the Christian Higher education industry for the past ten years.
 His passion for Christian Higher Education intensified while attending Hope International University where he obtained an MBA in Nonprofit Management.
 It was during his service as a Financial Aid Director at EPIC Bible College and his education at Hope that helped David see the need of private funding among Christian Universities.

 David has become an advocate for Christ-centered higher education at WJU where he loves to serve our President’s Circle Members, WJU partners and students.
 On a personal note, David is an avid 49ers fan and loves to spend time with his family.
-This summer he is excited to enter into another new chapter in his life as he will be getting married to his fiancé, Gina.
+In the summer of 2014 he entered into an exciting new chapter of his life when married his Fiancé, Gina.

 You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.